YocelinGR/native-chain-docs/docs/app-design/services-and-conecctions.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Deploy your site
+# Services and connections

 Docusaurus is a **static-site-generator** (also called **[Jamstack](https://jamstack.org/)**).